fernandez-a/tfg_fernandez_armas_alejandro/README.md

 ## Docker

-For running the code you will need to:
+For running the code you will need to ensure that you have free memory on your system and then:

 ### Build run image